Swim Club Blog: Variety is nice, but not necessarily better

 A wise man once said to me "If you need a large white board to write your swim session on, then it's too complicated".
 He went further to add "Variety is for people who can't concentrate for long periods of time, or for those who are mentally weak".

 The issue with variety during a swim session is that when you only have an hour to spare, by the time you've factored in some drills, some variety and a collection of swimming toys which fasten to your hands, elbows and feet, whilst an electronic gadget beeps into your ear.... there isn't actually much time left for swimming.
 Triathlon coaches love 'technique work' and 'drills' and they often prioritise these over conditioning.

-1. Get the basics - Balance, Streamlining & Rhythm
+1. Get the basics - Balance, Streamlining, Rhythm & Relaxation

 2. Increase swim volume and gain conditioning